Uncertainty ahead for Pakistan after indecisive election

 Khan's Pakistan Tehreek-e-Insaf (PTI) defied a months-long crackdown that crippled campaigning and forced candidates to run as independents to emerge as the winners of the vote.

-There were widespread allegations of vote-rigging and result manipulation after authorities switched off the nation’s mobile phone network on election day, ostensibly on security grounds, and the count dragged on for more than 24 hours.
+There were widespread allegations of vote-rigging and result manipulation after authorities switched off the nation's mobile phone network on election day, ostensibly on security grounds, and the count took more than 24 hours.

 "Three potential challenges are linked to the legitimacy of the elections through prolonged legal proceedings, protests and potential for violence," said Pakistan-based political analyst Amber Rahim Shamsi.

-Despite independents winning 101 seats in the national assembly, a government can only be formed by a recognised party, or coalition of parties, so they would have to join another group to become an effective bloc.
+Despite independents winning 101 national assembly seats, a government can only be formed by a recognised party, or coalition of parties, so they would have to join another group to become an effective bloc.

 Desperately needed reforms

-A coalition between the PML-N and the Pakistan People’s Party -- who formed the last government after ousting Khan with a vote of no confidence in April 2022 -- still seems a most likely outcome.
+A coalition between PML-N and the Pakistan People's Party -- who formed the last government after ousting Khan with a no-confidence vote in April 2022 -- still seems a most likely outcome.

-At least half a dozen minor parties won just one or two seats in the election, and would welcome the addition of the independents to their ranks.
+At least six minor parties won just one or two seats in the election, and would welcome independents to their ranks.

 That would give them access to an additional 70 seats reserved for women and religious minorities and allocated according to election results -- although it has never been done on this scale before and faces legal challenges.

-“The courts have a very delicate role at this moment,” said legal expert Osama Malik.

-“They will (also) need to decide whether to order recounts in various constituencies.
-However, recounts in multiple constituencies could also delay the calling of parliament so the courts have to be wary of that as well.”
+"The courts have a very delicate role at this moment," said legal expert Osama Malik, adding: "They will (also) need to decide whether to order recounts in various constituencies."

 PTI leaders insist they have been given a "people's mandate" to form the next government.

-“The people have decided in favour of Imran Khan,” party chairman Gohar Ali Khan said at the weekend, before urging party supporters to picket election offices where he said rigging had taken place.
+"The people have decided in favour of Imran Khan," party chairman Gohar Ali Khan said, before urging party supporters to picket election offices where he said rigging took place.

-The potential for violent protest is ever present in Pakistan and police fired tear gas to disperse PTI supporters on Sunday after vowing to crack down hard on illegal gatherings.
+The potential for violent protest is ever present in Pakistan and police fired tear gas to disperse PTI supporters Sunday after vowing to suppress illegal gatherings.

+The United Nations weighed in on Monday, calling for resolution of disputes through "established legal frameworks."

+UN Secretary-General Antonio Guterres "urges the authorities, political leaders, to maintain a calm atmosphere and to reject and refrain from all forms of violence," his spokesman Stephane Dujarric told reporters.

 Hundreds of party leaders and supporters were picked up last year when Khan was hit with more than 150 criminal cases he says were trumped up by the military-led establishment to stop him from contesting the election.